Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 * **How can this specification be applied?**

-The application of the specification can be towards creating a certified, standardized, practical score to the entire software solution.
+The specification can be applied to any software to measure and reduce its carbon emissions by creating a standardized and practical methodology.

 * **Who is the target audience?**